Hundreds of thousands of acres are burning in Oregon, California and Washington, and weather conditions are no help

 Size of Central Park burned every half hour

+California has 'fires burning in the north part of the state all the way down to the Mexican border, about 800 miles between the furthest distant fires, so we're stretched across the landscape,' Cal Fire Chief Thom Porter told CNN.

-In Central California, the Creek Fire, racing through the mountains of Madera and Fresno counties, has destroyed at least 360 structures since the flames erupted Friday evening.
+The Creek Fire, racing through the mountains of Madera and Fresno counties in the state's central section, has destroyed at least 360 structures since the flames erupted Friday evening.
 The fire has burned through more than 152,000 acres and has no containment.
 Since it began, the fire has burned an area roughly the size of Central Park every 30 minutes over the past several days.

-"We have 150 million trees that died in the southern Sierra several years ago, and those are fueling the Creek Fire, which is the biggest and most concerning fire to us right now," Porter said.
+'We have 150 million trees that died in the southern Sierra several years ago, and those are fueling the Creek Fire, which is the biggest and most concerning fire to us right now,' Porter said late Tuesday.

 About 385 people and 27 animals were airlifted by helicopter over the past several days after getting trapped by the fire in the Sierra National Forest, California National Guard Col. David Hall told CNN.
 At least 30,000 people have been evacuated, Fresno County sheriff's Lt.
 Brandon Pursell said late Tuesday.

+In the Los Angeles area, Santa Ana winds -- hot, dry air descending from the inland mountain regions -- threaten Wednesday to help start or expand fires, including the Bobcat Fire burning in the San Gabriel Mountains northeast of the city.

+The Bobcat Fire has burned more than 10,300 acres, and forced evacuation orders for areas including parts of Pasadena, CNN affiliate KTLA reported.

-In San Bernardino County, the El Dorado Fire has grown to more than 11,000 acres and is 19% contained, fire officials said.
+In Southern California's San Bernardino County, the El Dorado Fire has grown to more than 11,000 acres and is 19% contained, fire officials said.

 'Urgent and scary to get out'